Periodontitis Treatment Knoxville, TN

 About Periodontitis

 Periodontitis is a leading cause of tooth loss in adults but is easily preventable.
 Periodontitis is the next stage of gum disease after gingivitis.
-Gingivitis is an early stage of gum disease that is caused by poor oral health care and plaque buildup that will lead to gum inflammation.
+Gingivitis is an early stage of gum disease caused by poor oral health care and plaque buildup that will lead to gum inflammation.
 It is typically easy to treat and can be reversed easily by your dentist.

 If left untreated, however, gingivitis will develop into periodontitis.
 Eventually, pockets will develop between your gums and your teeth from the gum inflammation.
 These pockets will fill up with plaque, tartar, and bacteria and will get deeper and deeper when left untreated.